softerhardware/Hermes-Lite2/gateware/bitfiles/testing/20231230_74p2_883a338/README.md

 * variants/hl2b2_main - Main gateware for Hermes-Lite 2.0 beta2.
 Includes all programming file types.
 * variants/hl2b5_cicrx - 10RX only gateware for Hermes-Lite 2.0 build5 and later.
 This only supports 192kHz receivers.
 This uses only CIC filters and consequently only about 70kHz of the spectrum is usable.
 This is for multiband skimming.
 * variants/hl2b3to4_cicrx - 10RX only gateware for Hermes-Lite 2.0 beta3 or beta4.
 This only supports 192kHz receivers.
 This uses only CIC filters and consequently only about 70kHz of the spectrum is usable.
 This is for multiband skimming.
 * variants/hl2b5up_ak4951v3 - AK4951V3 companion board gateware for Hermes-Lite 2. build5 and later.
-This only support 3 receivers due to the increase in TX buffer size to support longer latencies.
+ATU is not supported.
+* variants/hl2b5up_ak4951v4 - AK4951V4 companion board gateware for Hermes-Lite 2. build5 and later.
+ATU is supported.
+Do not use AK4951V4 gateware with AK4951V3 companion board.

 ### File Types